 After finishing my training at RHS Wisley nearly 5 years ago, gulp, I spent some time working in rural Holland as described in other places on this site.
 One afternoon while busy working in the Nursery a lovely but out of place Yorkshire lilt was audible across the beds.
 I said hello and spent a delightful few hours speaking with Stephen and Kim of Dove Cottage Nurseries.
 In short, they run a beautiful garden and nursery near Huddersfield in the naturalised style popularised by Oudolf and were travelling around Holland and west Germany to see the concentration of gardens and nurseries who work in this style.
 Anyway, I was invited along to see their garden and nursery should i ever be travelling nearby.

 Last week a visit to a quarry took me just down the road and 4 and half years later i made the visit.
 The wait was worth every day and i would have waited longer.
-A beautiful garden run by beautiful people and a very interesting selection of plants of which some filled the hire car on the way home.
+A beautiful garden run by beautiful people and a very interesting selection of plants of which some filled the hire car on the way home, plus a great concrete work done by teh services from exposed aggregate concrete Perth.
 Some so interesting there are probably less than 20 pots in the uk and will see their way into wider cultivation over the next few years.
 Hopefully we can propagate and be able to offer them to our clients.

-I shall let the pictures speak for themselves, although the light was a bit problematic so some are a bit flat. if you ever get the chance make the trip.
-You won’t be disappointed.
+I shall let the pictures speak for themselves, although the light was a bit problematic so some are a bit flat.
+If you ever get the chance make the trip.
+You won’t be disappointed, they even got a bee removal process done so you won’t be having trouble with pests here.

 Nice loose borders